 Developing a Secondary Suite

-Check out the City’s full Accessory Dwelling Unit How-To guide for more in-depth information.
+Check out the City’s full Accessory Dwelling Unit How-To guide and creating legalizing a secondary suite information guide for more in-depth information.

 The guide includes pre-planning considerations, including the steps involved to build n accessory dwelling unit, servicing feasibility, zoning bylaw regulations, design tips, getting your permits, useful resources, and questions to ask yourself when considering your future responsibilities as a landlord.